structurely/ecs-autoscale/README.md

     max: 3  # Max number of tasks.

     metric_sources:
       # Data sources needed for gathering metrics.
-Currently only `rabbitmq` and
+Currently only `third_party` and
       # `cloudwatch` are supported.
 Only one statistic from one source is needed.
       # For more information on the metrics available, see below under "Metrics".
-      rabbitmq:
+      third_party:
         - url: https://username:password@my_rabbitmq_host.com/api/queues/celery
           statistics:
             - name: messages_ready
               alias: queue_length
+          # In this case it is assumed that we will make a GET request to the url
+          # given, and that request will return a JSON object that contains
+          # the field `messages_ready`.

     # Autoscaling events which determine when to scale up or down.
     events: